Ron Kitchenn: Public speaking

-He was an active assistant in the Rostrum Voice of Youth competition over many years with his last involvement being the year he passed away, 2010.
+He was an active assistant in the Rostrum Voice of Youth competition over many years with his last involvement being the year he died, 2010.

 In 2008 the Australian Rostrum Council awarded the Rostrum Gold Medal to Kitchenn for his service to Rostrum and to the broader community.
 Rostrum's Victorian City Clubs have an annual speaking competitions named after Kitchenn.
 The Ron Kitchenn Trophy consists of 3 parts, a ten minutes speech, a 3-minute reading and a 3-minute short notice speech.

 Kitchenn was also a member of the English Speaking Union.